 We’ve fed our travelling children in around 50 countries now.
 They’re still alive, still healthy and one, at 12 is now dwarfing his mum.
 We’re doing OK.
 Do you want to know a few tricks and tips for finding food for kids while travelling?
-You need food they will eat and that will keep them well nourished and healthy while travelling.
-Even your picky eater, toddler or baby will be able to find food they like to eat with a bit of know how.
+You need food they will eat and that will keep them well-nourished and healthy while travelling.
+Hungry kids are grumpy kids.
+Even your picky eater, toddler or baby will be able to find food they like to eat with a bit of know-how.

 I’ve talked many a client through negotiating countries like Thailand with dairy, gluten or worst of all, peanut allergies.
 It can be horrible and frightening, but here we’re mostly talking about kids without major dietary restrictions.

 Both my children are pretty good eaters, they’ve always eaten with us and have at least tasted anything new and funky looking.
 I haven’t adjusted my eating habits to suit them, so they’ve had all the curries and shellfish and vegetables alongside me.
-I do, or did, take out the chilies, but moderate spices are fine with them.
+I do, or did, take out the chillies, but moderate spices were fine with them.
+Now, as teens, they love anything spicy or hot.

-Young children can become very unstuck in foreign countries where all the food on offer is new and different.
+However, young children can sometimes become very unstuck in foreign countries where all the food on offer is new and different.

 Some Ideas For Food for Travelling Children